Yawar5/website/content/posts/tenth-post/index.md

 I want to end by a profound quote from Prophet Muhammad ﷺ that beautifully reflects the spirit of this blog:

-> “Shall I not tell you what is better than fasting, prayer, and charity?”
-“It is reconciling between people.
+> “Shall I not tell you what is better than fasting, prayer, and charity?”...“It is reconciling between people.
 Verily, spoiling relations is the shaver (i.e., destroys faith).”
 > — Prophet Muhammad ﷺ (Sunan Abi Dawud 4919, Hasan)

 ---

 *Thank you for reading.
 I welcome your thoughts and reflections.*